huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_provider_conversion.md

 The following arguments are supported:

-* `provider_id` - (Required, String, ForceNew) The ID of the identity provider used to manage the conversion rules.
+* `provider_id` - (Required, String, ForceNew) Specifies the ID of the identity provider used to manage the conversion rules.
   Changing this parameter will create a new resource.

 * `conversion_rules` - (Required, List) Specifies the identity conversion rules of the identity provider.